rubendal/Sm4sh-Calculator/README.md

 Search for moves that match certain conditions

-Currently can show moves with first hitbox starting frame with selected conditions, just shows first hitbox in the meantime, when base damage/angle/BKB/KBG filters are implemented hitbox numbering will appear
+Filter moves by:
+*Name
+*First hitbox active frame
+*Base damage

+Planning on adding angle, BKB, KBG and set knockback filters

 ### Issues
 You can [open an Issue here](https://github.com/rubendal/Sm4sh-Calculator-Web/issues), all KH API related issues will be sent to [Frannsoft](https://github.com/Frannsoft/FrannHammer)